tomkerkhove/promitor/docs/configuration/v2.x/runtime.md

 - `atlassianStatuspage.pageId` - Defines the id of the Atlassian Statuspage to report to.
 - `atlassianStatuspage.systemMetricMapping` - Defines a mapping of the scraped metric by Promitor and to which Atlassian Statuspage system metric it should be reported to.
+Here's what we expect:
   - `id` - Id of the Atlassian Statuspage system metric
   - `promitorMetricName` - Name of the Promitor metric which needs to be reported